 Make Your Choice

 I’ve had several Power Mac G5 models.
 The 2.3 GHz dual processor model was quite loud, and the 2.3 GHz dual-core model that replaced it is very quiet.
-I’ve heard lots of stories about problems with liquid cooled models, but I have no hands on experience with them.
+I’ve heard lots of stories about problems with liquid-cooled models, but I have no hands-on experience with them.
 The G5 Quad has a reputation for reliability that the 2.5 and 2.7 GHz liquid cooled models don’t have.

 Short link: http://goo.gl/sEOvSy